mouseless/governance/work.md

 In GitHub, a backlog is represented by a single markdown file under `01-todo` folder of the `work` repository.

+In Discord,

-In Discord, backlogs are represented by categories.
-Categories should have a related emoji before the name.
+- Backlogs are represented by categories.
+Categories should have a related emoji before the name
+- Categories does not have custom permission to be able to move the channels from one category to another without a concern

 ## Repository / Text Channel